Summer 2003, Vol. 35, No. 2

 ALIC also commits significant resources to purchasing subscriptions to commercial databases and making them available to all NARA staff and researchers on-site.
 These include ProQuest (journal articles available in full-text); ArchivesUSA (citations to archival and manuscript materials); Biography and Genealogy Master Index (citations to biographical sources); Biography Resource Center (full text of Who's Who, Contemporary Authors, and other biographical sources); and History Resource Center (historical documents and journal articles).
 The latest additions to these have been the genealogical sources of GaleNet's AncestryPlus and ProQuest's HeritageQuest.
 Both offer digitized images of the federal censuses, including new indexes, and other databases of genealogical information.

-All of these electronic resources— including the online catalog and a locator for all NARA's microfilm publications— are available at all of the NARA facilities through the publicly accessible personal computers stationed in the research rooms.
+All of these electronic resources— including the National Archives Catalog and a locator for all NARA's microfilm publications— are available at all of the NARA facilities through the publicly accessible personal computers stationed in the research rooms.
 Although organizationally part of the office that oversees materials in the Washington, D.C., area, ALIC is committed to providing as many services to NARA staff and researchers throughout the country as possible.

 ALIC provides personalized reference service to staff and researchers.
 The contacts can be in person or via the telephone, fax, or email.
 More and more of this reference work is being done in non-traditional means, primarily via email.
 Ten years ago ALIC answered two hundred letters a year; today the librarians answer close to three hundred emails a month.
 Recognizing that not everyone can have access to its physical holdings, ALIC does as much of its work as possible electronically, through its web pages, online catalog, and commercial online databases.